eclipse-theia/theia/packages/task/README.md

 - *env*: the environment of the executed program or shell.
 If omitted the parent process' environment is used.
 - *shell*: configuration of the shell when task type is `shell`, where users can specify the shell to use with *shell*, and the arguments to be passed to the shell executable to run in command mode with *args*.

-*windows*: by default, *command* and *args* above are used on all platforms.
+By default, *command* and *args* above are used on all platforms.
 However it's not always possible to express a task in the same way, both on Unix and Windows.
 The command and/or arguments may be different, for example.
-If a task needs to work on both Linux/MacOS and Windows, it can be better to have two separate process options.
-If *windows* is defined, it will be used instead of *command* and *args*, when a task is executed on a Windows backend.
+If a task needs to work on Linux, MacOS, and Windows, it is better to have separated command, command arguments, and options.

+*windows*: if *windows* is defined, its command, command arguments, and options (i.e., *windows.command*, *windows.args*, and *windows.options*) will take precedence over the *command*, *args*, and *options*, when the task is executed on a Windows backend.

+*osx*: if *osx* is defined, its command, command arguments, and options (i.e., *osx.command*, *osx.args*, and *osx.options*) will take precedence over the *command*, *args*, and *options*, when the task is executed on a MacOS backend.

+*linux*: if *linux* is defined, its command, command arguments, and options (i.e., *linux.command*, *linux.args*, and *linux.options*) will take precedence over the *command*, *args*, and *options*, when the task is executed on a Linux backend.

 Here is a sample tasks.json that can be used to test tasks.
 Just add this content under the theia source directory, in directory `.theia`:
 ``` json